Great Famine (Ireland): Potato dependency

-The potato was first introduced in Ireland as a garden crop of the gentry.
-By the late 17th century, it had become widespread as a supplementary food, but the main Irish diet, at that time, was still based on butter, milk, and grain products.
+Walter Raleigh is often credited with introducing the potato to Ireland, bringing the first plants to this new estate, in Myrtle Grove, Youghal, Cork, sometime soon after 1586, and later his estate in Lismore, County Waterford.
+Though Anthony Southwell (1579-1623), a contemporary, Norfolk born, Munster Planter, or Francis Drake, are similarly credited with their introduction to County Cork, Ireland.
+The cultivation of the crop was promoted by the likes of The Royal Society, and John Haughton, from the 17th century.
+By the late 17th century, they had become widespread as a supplementary food, but the main Irish diet, at that time, was still based on butter, milk, and grain products.

 The Irish economy grew between 1760 and 1815 due to infrastructure expansion and the Napoleonic Wars (1805–1815), which had increased the demand for food in Britain.
-Tillage increased to such an extent that there was only a small amount of land available to small farmers to feed themselves.
+Tillage increased so much that only a small amount of land was available to small farmers to feed themselves.
 The potato was adopted as a primary food source because of its quick growth in a comparatively small space.
-By 1800, the potato had become a staple food for one in three Irish people, especially in winter.
+By 1800, it had become a staple food for one in three Irish people, especially in winter.
 It eventually became a staple year-round for farmers.
 A disproportionate share of the potatoes grown in Ireland were the Irish Lumper, creating a lack of genetic variability among potato plants, which increased vulnerability to disease.

 Potatoes were essential to the expansion of the cottier system; they supported an extremely cheap workforce, but at the cost of lower living standards.
 For the labourer, "a potato wage" shaped the expanding agrarian economy.
-The potato was also used extensively as a fodder crop for livestock immediately prior to the famine.
-Approximately 33% of production, amounting to 5000000 ST, was typically used in this way.
+The potato was also used extensively as a fodder crop for livestock immediately before the famine.
+About 33% of production, amounting to 5000000 ST, was typically used in this way.